 Electric Cellos

-You should also learn acoustic cello first before moving over to electric.
+Learn acoustic cello first before switching to electric.

 Cello Materials